codemagic-ci-cd/codemagic-docs/content/billing-pricing/pricing.md

 Annual plans can be paid for with credit card and invoicing with bank transfer is available.

-For more information contact us [here](https://codemagic.io/contact/)
+For more information contact us [here](https://codemagic.io/contact/).

 ### Unity Framework

-If you are building Unity apps for iOS or Android we can provide dedicated macOS hosts with Unity 2020.3 LTS Unity 2019.4.15 (Android build support and iOS build support components) and Xcode 12.4.
+If you are building Unity apps for iOS or Android we can provide dedicated macOS hosts with Unity 2020.3 LTS Unity 2019.4.15 (Android build support and iOS build support components).

-If you would like more information about dedicated hosts, please contact us [here](https://codemagic.io/contact/)
+If you would like more information about dedicated hosts, please contact us [here](https://codemagic.io/contact/).